ctsit/redcap_entity/README-developer.md

 ],
 ```

 Use `default` to set a default value to your property.
+Reference the default value by the choices key.
 Example:

 ```php
 <?php